Skip to main content

 VOIGHT_PRIVACY=minimal claude # or 'standard' / 'full'

-Open any event in the dashboard and you’ll see a privacy chip next to the event-kind tag:
+Each event in the dashboard carries a chip next to its kind tag:

-• STD (blue) — full content + PII scrubbing applied
+• STD — full content + PII scrubbing applied

-Hover the chip for a tooltip explaining what was kept / dropped / redacted.
-Useful when you change your level mid-project: old events keep their original chip, new ones get the new chip.
-The audit trail is verifiable on each row.
+Hover for a tooltip listing what was kept, dropped, or redacted.
+Changing your level mid-project doesn’t rewrite history — old events keep their original chip, new ones get the new chip.

-• It doesn’t prevent the operator from seeing data once it’s transmitted.
+• Prevent the operator from seeing data once transmitted.
 Standard mode scrubs PII on your machine, but the operator still receives whatever’s left.
-If that’s not acceptable for your use case, pick Minimal.
+If that’s not acceptable, pick Minimal.

-• It doesn’t encrypt event content end-to-end.
-The transport is TLS to our backend; storage is plaintext in Postgres.
-End-to-end encryption with user-managed keys is on the v0.2 enterprise roadmap (Umbra integration).
+• Encrypt event content end-to-end.
+Transport is TLS; storage is plaintext in Postgres.
+E2E with user-managed keys is on the v0.2 roadmap (Umbra integration).

-• It doesn’t enforce server-side quotas yet — pricing tier limits are advisory today, enforced server-side starting v1.0 when Stripe billing lands.
+• Enforce server-side quotas.
+Pricing tier limits are advisory today; enforced server-side starting v1.0 when Stripe billing lands.

 Backwards compatibility

-Users on SDK ≤0.3.10 default to Full (= original behaviour).
-No silent privacy upgrade — switching levels requires re-running the setup wizard explicitly.
-We did this deliberately to avoid the trust-eroding “we just scrubbed your API key without telling you” scenario.
+SDK ≤0.3.10 defaults to Full (original behaviour).
+No silent privacy upgrade — switching levels requires re-running setup explicitly.
+Done deliberately to avoid the trust-eroding “we just scrubbed your API key without telling you” scenario.
 Existing settings.json files keep working unchanged.
 The VOIGHT_PRIVACY field is additive.

 Next

-Where data lives, who can access it, retention policies, deletion flow.
+• Data handling — where data lives, who can access it, retention, deletion